titu1994/dtw-numba/README.md

 - Computation of lower bounds to exit DTW computation early
 - Compiled data structures and operations on Deque for fast computation of lower bounds
-- Compiled reverse sorting via Quicksort
+- Compiled reverse sorting via Quicksort, falling back to reverse insertion sort for small subsets.
 - Compiled ops for minimum, maximum, absolute value and square distance
 - Cached allocations compared to the C version
 - Choice for online z-normalization